 "O ye who believe!
-Fasting is prescribed to you...... that ye may (learn) self-restraint......(Qur'ān, 2:183).
+Fasting is prescribed to you..
+That ye may (learn) self-restraint ....(Qur'an, 2:183).

-FAST like living things, has a body and a soul.
-The required abstinence from food, water, sexual relations etc. is the body of the fast: "piety" is its soul.
+Fast like living things, has a body and a soul.
+The required abstinence from food, water, sexual relations etc. Is the body of the fast: "piety" is its soul.
 If we are not striving to refine our character by fast, our will be a body without soul.
 Fast cleans our body from impurities.
 Likewise, it must purify our hearts and minds from all impure thoughts improper desires and undisciplined sensations.

 The Holy Prophet saw a woman, who was fasting on that day (not in Ramadhan), abusing her girl-servant.
 The Prophet admonished her and told her to break her fast.
 The woman protested: "But I am fasting today".
-The Holy Prophet said: "But was not your fast broken by the abuses you were hurling upon that poor girl?"
+The Holy Prophet said: "But was not your fast broken by the ab-uses you were hurling upon that poor girl?"

-Imam Ja'far-e-Sadiq has said: "Your fast day should not be like other ordinary days.
+Imam Ja'far as-Sadiq has said: "Your fast day should not be like other ordinary days.
 When you fast, all your sense - eyes, ears, tongue, hands and feet - must fast with you."
 How?

-Eyes: Keep your eyes off unlawful things and objects; spend this most precious gift of God in good cause and pious acts and read Qur'ān and Du'as.
+Eyes: Keep your eyes off unlawful things and objects; spend this most precious gift of God in good cause and pious acts and read Qur'an and Do'as.

-Ears: Abstain from hearing unlawful gossip, lies, false statements, music and obscene topics.
+Ears: Abstain from hearing unlawful gossip, lies, false statements, mu-sic and obscene topics.
 Pay your attention towards sermons and topics of learning etc.

-Tongue: Do not tell lies or useless tales; do not spread rumours or, damaging gossips about other persons; keep aloof from falsity.
+Tongue: Do not tell lies or useless tales; do not spread rumors or, damaging gossips about other persons; keep aloof from falsity.
 Use the power of speech in spreading the word of God; in creating goodwill in the society.